fossas/fossa-cli/HACKING.md

 that we define them everywhere using cabal's `default-extensions` feature.
 If these also extensions modify syntax (like `TypeApplications` does), then these tools can choke, and sometimes pretty poorly.

 Using these tools through HLS should prevent these issues, since HLS checks for build-system-provided extensions.
+The `makefile` is also set up to include the correct extensions where necessary, so running `make lint` or `make fmt` can be easier than running `hlint` or `fourmolu` directly.

 ### GHC/hlint is telling me to add/remove a language extension.
 Is that safe?

 Yes.
 Missing language extensions are usually compile-time errors, and will be caught in CI.
 Unused extensions are caught by hlint, and can be safely removed.
-If, for any reason, GHC teel you add an extension, and hlint tells you to remove the extension you just added, keep it there and ignore hiint.
+If, for any reason, GHC tells you add an extension, and hlint tells you to remove the extension you just added, keep it there and ignore hlint.
 You should also file an issue in this repository for that scenario, since we may be able to fix that.

 [fourmolu]: https://github.com/fourmolu/fourmolu